mlhartme/stool/main/documentation.md

 * with the root user, follow the instructions for shared configuration
 * optional: `chmod 422 $STOOL_HOME/config`

-Note that by placing stool home under the shared directory, all stool configuration is shared as well.
+Note that by placing Stool home under the shared directory, all Stool configuration is shared as well.

 ### Cron job